Pierrette Lalonde, Chair

 Hubert Gauthier, Executive Director

 Hubert Gauthier is a manager of great talent and great experience.
 He has worked in the health and social services sector for almost 40 years.
 In addition to his undeniable skill, broad knowledge and emotional intelligence, he provides Gestion Providentia with invaluable skills in the area of change management.
 He brings people together and brings out the best in each of them.
 His incredible energy is why Gestion Providentia is so appreciated by its clients.►▼ See full profile

 With a Master of Public Administration from the École nationale d’administration publique (ENAP), Hubert Gauthier has held different strategic roles in the Quebec health care network as Assistant Executive Director of Planning and Programming for the Regional Council of Health and Social Services for the Quebec region, Executive Director of the Montérégie Regional Council, and Assistant Deputy Minister for the Ministry of Health and Social Services.
 For six years, he acted as President and CEO of the St. Boniface Hospital in Winnipeg.
 He also attended several international courses on the decentralization of services, organization of emergency services, change management, as well as cultural and linguistic sensitivity in the delivery of health and social services.

 He began working as a consultant at the start of 2005.
 He contributes a great deal of experience, especially in the area of change management.
 The many stakeholders he has met and worked with have given him extensive knowledge of the major trends and issues in health care and social services.

-He has served on several boards of directors of provincial and national organizations, including the Régie d’assurance maladie du Québec, Canadian Institutes of Health Research, and Canadian Nurses Association.
+He has served on several boards of directors of provincial and national organizations, including the Régie de l’assurance maladie du Québec, Canadian Institutes of Health Research, and Canadian Nurses Association.

 In 2007, the University of Manitoba awarded him an honorary doctorate of law.